 TRAVELING TO KAOHSIUNG

 We’ve visited Kaohsiung twice, the first time by train from Tainan and the second by direct flight from Manila.
+You can use the widget below to search for route options available to you.

 METRO: This is the cheapest and perhaps the fastest way to get to your hotel.
 The fare from Kaohsiung Airport to Formosa Boulevard Station is just NTD 30 and the journey takes about 15 mins.
 This is the ideal way to get to your hotel if you’re on a budget and don’t have large pieces of luggage.